biovoxxel/bv3dbox/index.md

 Methods:
 * `Separation method`: There are 3 different object separations.
 Those are meant to be used in exchange for a common _Watershed_ algorithm.
 The different methods are
-  * `Maxima`: intensity maxima are determined on the original image in a square/box neighborhood defined by the `Maxima detection radius` after applying a gaussian blur on the original image in a neighborhood defined by the `Spot sigma`.
+  * `Maxima` (extremely good for small objects): intensity maxima are determined on the original image in a square/box neighborhood defined by the `Maxima detection radius` after applying a gaussian blur on the original image in a neighborhood defined by the `Spot sigma`.
 The detected maxima are the seeds from which the objects are filled via a masked voronoi extension.
   * `Eroded Maxima`: takes the input image and erodes the objects using the `Spot sigma` as erosion iterations.
 Then it identifies intensity maxima on the eroded objects using the `Maxima detection radius`.
+  * `EDM Maxima`: Maxima are detected on the euclidean distance map after gaussian blurring using the `Spot sigma` and `Maxima detection radius` as for the normal `Maxima`method.
-  * `Maxima Spheres`: the EDM (euclidean distance map) is created from the binary segmentation result, then blurred with the `Spot sigma` and maxima are detected on the blurred EDM.
+  * `Maxima Spheres` (good for bigger and roundish objects): the EDM (euclidean distance map) is created from the binary segmentation result, then blurred with the `Spot sigma` and maxima are detected on the blurred EDM.
 The underlying EDM intensity of those maxima is measured and taken as a radius of a sphere.
 An image with those spheres serves as seeds for the label splitting (advantage is that the EDM info reflects to some extent the object size and adapts seeds accodingly which might achieves more accurate separation).

 ![3d_distance_map_animation](https://user-images.githubusercontent.com/10721817/166155091-719ad2c6-909b-4038-a44f-150be30004ab.gif)   ![3d_maxima_sphere_animation](https://user-images.githubusercontent.com/10721817/166155100-4ea48697-e7fc-463e-a426-aa5bb9cd8a60.gif)